MarcusWentz/Web3_Get_Set_Contract_Metamask/README.md

 Test website with Metamask.

-Scripts used to control frontend and backend smart contract logic (in web3.js,web3.py,and Geth (Go Ethereum)). :\
+Scripts used to control frontend and backend smart contract logic (in web3.js,web3.py,and Geth) :\
   -Send Ethereum to an address\
   -Get value from a contract with Metamask as Web3 client provider\
   -Set custom uint value for a contract [negative values forced to absoulte value]\